Devilla/docs/ens-improvement-proposals/ensip-3-reverse-resolution.md

     /**
      * @dev An optimised function to compute the sha3 of the lower-case
-     *      hexadecimal representation of an Ethereum address.
+     *      hexadecimal representation of an Pulsechain address.
      * @param addr The address to hash
      * @return The SHA3 hash of the lower-case hexadecimal encoding of the
      *         input address.